secretstartups/handbook/job-families/sales/senior-manager-online-sales-self-service-product-data-analytics/index.html.md

 * Polished presentation skills
 * Ability to handle a fast-paced environment and ambitious workload

-### Performance Indicators
+## Performance Indicators
-* CAC Ratio (target: Monthly target set by Finance)
-* Percent of Ramped Reps at or Above Quota (target: greater than 55%)
-* Percent of Ramping Reps at or Above 70% of Quota (target: greater than 70%)
-* Churn and Contraction / ATR (target: Quarterly target set by Sales & Finance)
-* ARPU (target: 1.5% increase per month)
+* [nARR vs. plan](https://about.gitlab.com/handbook/sales/performance-indicators/#iacv-vs-plan) > 1 through development of self-service targets
+* [nARR efficiency](https://about.gitlab.com/handbook/sales/performance-indicators/#iacv-vs-plan) > 1.0 through development of self-service targets
+* Increased adoption of self-service solutions (buying & account management) driving increased customer satisfaction and Rep productivity leveraging product data insights and recommendations

 ## Career Ladder
 The next step for the Online Sales & Self Service Product & Data Analytics Job Family is to move to the [Director, Online Sales & Self Service Job Family](https://about.gitlab.com/job-families/sales/Director-online-sales-and-self-service-growth/).

 ## Hiring Process
 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.

 * Qualified candidates will be invited to schedule a 30 minute [screening call](/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.

-* Qualified candidates will be invited to schedule a 30 minute screening call with our VP, Talent Acquisition.
+* Qualified candidates will take a short technical take home test.
 * Next, candidates will be invited to schedule a first interview with the Hiring Manager
-* Next, candidates will be invited to schedule interviews with members of the CRO Leadership team
+* Next, candidates will be invited to schedule interviews 30 minute interviews with 2 immediate team members and 3 cross-functional partners
-* Next, candidates will be invited to scheduled interviews with members of our Fulfillment and Growth teams
+* Finally, candidates will be invited to schedule interviews with the hiring manager once more to review case homework assignment assigned during first Hiring Manager interview
-* Finally, candidates will be asked to interview with our Chief Revenue Officer